amanrai31/NodeJS/nodeWorking.md

 1. A single thread for executing JavaScript — the Event Loop

-2. Multiple system/worker threads behind the scenes for heavy tasks — via libuv Thread Pool
+2. Multiple system/worker threads behind the scenes for heavy tasks.
+WorkerNodes(True parallism)

 So even though the JavaScript runtime is single-threaded, Node.js can still handle many concurrent operations efficiently.